 Seniors in the finance program’s Capstone class won the $50,000 Sterne Agee Investment Challenge, besting leading schools in the southeast and earning additional funds for student scholarships.

-The college expanded international study opportunities in 2010 with new grants and scholarships for students and the establishment of relationships with 17 leading universities across Europe and Asia.
+The college expanded international education opportunities in 2010 with new grants and scholarships for students and the establishment of relationships with 17 leading universities across Europe and Asia.